$E_n$-cell attachments and a local-to-global principle for homological stability: Introduction

 After discussing the main theorem, two questions remain.
 What is the stable homology and what happens for compact manifolds?
-For framed $E_n$-algebras in spaces both questions are answered by the \emph{scanning map}
+For $E_n$-algebras in spaces both questions are answered by the \emph{scanning map}

-Here $\int^k_M X$ denotes the charge $k$ component of $\int_M X$, $B^{TM} X$ is a bundle over $M$ with fiber the $n$-fold delooping $B^n X$ and $\Gamma^c_k(-)$ denotes the space of compactly supported sections of degree $k$.
+Here $\int^k_M X$ denotes the charge $k$ component of $\int_M X$, $B^{TM} X$ is a bundle over $M$ with fiber given by the $n$-fold delooping $B^n X$ of $X$, and $\Gamma^c_k(-)$ denotes the space of compactly supported sections of degree $k$.
 In \cite{Mi2}, the second author proved that if $X$ has homological stability and $M$ is connected and non-compact, then the scanning map is a homology equivalence in a range increasing with $k$.
-Since all the components of $\Gamma^c(M,B^{TM} X)$ are homotopy equivalent when $M$ is non-compact, $H_*(\Gamma^c_0(M,B^{TM} X))$ is the stable homology of $\int^k_M X$ (see Proposition \ref{propstablehomology}).
+When $M$ is non-compact, all the components of $\Gamma^c(M,B^{TM} X)$ are homotopy equivalent and thus the stable homology of $\int^k_M X$ is equal to $H_*(\Gamma^c_0(M,B^{TM} X))$ (see Theorem \ref{propstablehomology}).

-In Theorem \ref{thmcompact}, we show that when $X$ has homological stability, the scanning map is a homology equivalence in a range even for compact manifolds.
+In Theorem \ref{thmcompact}, we show that when $X$ has homological stability, the scanning map is a homology equivalence in a range even for compact manifolds (for technical reasons, we only give the proof in the case that the manifold is framed).
 However, for compact $M$ it is no longer the case that the components of $\Gamma^c(M,B^{TM} X)$ are homotopy equivalent and thus there is no such thing as the stable homology.
 This reflects the fact that $H_*(\int^k_M X)$ need not stabilize when $M$ is compact, even if the components of $X$ have homological stability (see Page 467 of \cite{Ch}).

 These results show the importance of $B^n X$.
-In Section \ref{secdelooping}, we show that attaching an $E_n$-cell of dimension $N$ to an $E_n$-algebra $X$ amounts to attaching an ordinary cell of dimension $n+N$ to $B^n X$.
-Another important and related tool in the study of $E_n$-algebras is group-completion.
-Homological stability for the components of $X$ is equivalent to the group-completion map $g:X \m \Omega^n B^n X$ inducing a homology equivalence in a range tending to infinity \cite{MSe}.
-In Section \ref{secdelooping}, we construct the group-completion in terms of $E_n$-cell attachments and use this to give a new configuration space model of $\mr{Map}^c(M,S^n)$ for $M$ a parallelizable $n$-dimensional manifold.
+We show in Proposition \ref{cellofBn} that attaching an $E_n$-cell of dimension $N$ to an $E_n$-algebra $X$ amounts to attaching an ordinary cell of dimension $n+N$ to $B^n X$.
+Similarly, when one attaches a framed $E_n$-cell of dimension $N$ to a framed $E_n$-algebra, it has the effect of attaching a free $SO(n)$-cell of dimension $n+N$ to $B^n X$.